AnthCol/SDF-Molecule-Viewer/README.md

 # SDF-Molecule-Viewer

 This project was the final project for CIS*2750 at the University of Guelph.
 This version is an upgraded version of the one I submitted for the course.

+It is a fullstack web

 ### How to run